CHEMeDATA/CHEMeDATA.github.io/README.md

 Organized metadata such as *linked data* will make the spectrum and the compound visible to search engines.
 You will need [tools](tools) to make this automatically (so that you don't have to know what linked data are)!
 This will also allow others to easily cite your work when they (re)use your data.

+# Export for ELN

-# Export for ELN and Chemistry data management systems
+The CHEMeDATA project may be seens as the effort to introduce a common format for all ELN and Chemistry data management systems.

 <img style="border:1px solid black;" src="images/nmr2chem.png" width="500" alt="CHEMeDATA is an extension of NMReDATA" />